kenny-hk/sec-form4-api/README.md

-# Insider Trading Detection
+# S&P 500 Insider Trading API

-A Python tool for downloading, analyzing, and detecting patterns in Form 4 filings from the SEC EDGAR database.
+A free, public API for S&P 500 insider trading data from SEC Form 4 filings, hosted on GitHub Pages.

 ## Overview

-This project downloads Form 4 filings (insider trading reports) from the SEC EDGAR database for specified companies and time periods.
-It extracts key information from these filings, such as:
+This project automatically collects Form 4 filings (insider trading reports) from the SEC EDGAR database for S&P 500 companies.
+It processes and provides this data through a simple, free API accessible to anyone.
+The data includes:

 - Issuer name and ticker
-- Reporting owner
+- Reporting owner and position
-- Transaction date
-- Transaction shares
-- Transaction price
+- Transaction date, shares, and price
 - Transaction type

-This data can be used to analyze insider trading patterns and potentially identify suspicious activity.
+- Post-transaction holdings

 ## Features

-- Download Form 4 filings for multiple companies
+- **Daily Updates**: New Form 4 filings are downloaded and processed daily
-- Specify date ranges for data collection
-- Extract and structure insider trading data
-- Save data for further analysis
+- **JSON API**: Clean, structured data in JSON format
+- **Free & Public**: No authentication or API keys required
+- **Multiple Endpoints**: Access data by company, recent transactions, or largest trades
+- **GitHub Pages Hosting**: Fast, reliable static file hosting

+## API Endpoints

+- **All Companies**: `/data/json/companies.json`
+- **Company Transactions**: `/data/json/{ticker}/latest.json`
+- **Summary Data**: `/data/json/summary.json`

+See the [API Documentation](https://yourusername.github.io/insider-trading-detection/) for complete details and examples.

+## How It Works

+1. **Data Collection**: GitHub Actions runs daily to download new Form 4 filings
+2. **Processing**: Python scripts parse XML files and store data in SQLite
+3. **API Generation**: Data is exported from SQLite to structured JSON files
+4. **Hosting**: JSON files are committed to the repository and served via GitHub Pages

+## Local Development

-## Requirements
+### Requirements

 - Python 3.6+
 - pandas
 - sec-edgar-downloader
+- sqlite3

-## Installation
+### Installation

 1. Clone this repository:
 ```bash